Heart and Stroke Prevention and Control

 - Elimination of disparities in heart disease and stroke care.

-Still in its infancy, the Heart Disease and Stroke Prevention and Control Program (HDSPC) was established in 2013.
+The Heart Disease and Stroke Prevention and Control Program (HDSPC) was established in 2013.
 The program is 100% federally funded by the Centers for Disease Control and Prevention (CDC).
 The program receives an average of $553,950 per year to support infrastructure and health systems based strategies for cardiovascular health.
 This program focuses on modifiable risk factors targeting conditions such as high blood cholesterol, high blood pressure and diabetes mellitus as well as behavioral risk factors such as tobacco use, diet, physical inactivity, obesity and excessive alcohol use.

 The HDSPC program is aligning activities around the national Million Hearts initiative to prevent one million heart attacks and strokes in five years.
 This will be done through engaging providers, patients, communities and other stakeholders to implement evidence-based policies and strategies that are known to have a positive impact across the spectrum of prevention and care, such as the “ABCS” of clinical prevention (Aspirin when appropriate, Blood pressure control, Cholesterol management, and Smoking cessation), and encourage healthier lifestyles and supportive communities.